Orange-OpenSource/ouds-ios/OUDS/Core/Tokens/RawTokens/Sources/_OUDSTokensRaw.docc/OUDSTokensRaw.md

 Please, respect the nomenclature of the files, e.g. for a new family "Awesome raw" tokens:
 - declaration of raw tokens family must be `AwesomeRawTokens.swift`
-- values must be in `AwesomeRawTokens+Values.swift`
+- generated values must be in `AwesomeRawTokens+Values.swift`
+- composite tokens must be in `AwesomeRawTokens+Composites.swift`
 - type aliases must be in `AwesomeRawTokens+Aliases.swift`
-- composites objects must be in `AwesomeRawTokens+Composites.swift`
+- composites objects must be in `AwesomeCompositeRawTokens.swift`

-*Composites* here are notions from *Figma* and are here to pack several raw tokens together to expose a plain, useful and usable object.
+*Composites* here are notions from the *Figjam*, a bit, but *Figma* is not able to manage such gorup of raw tokens.
+This it cannot output composite raw tokens in the JSON for the parser.
+As a consequence the composites are defined in a folder, and their values in the *Values* folder in dedicated files.
+It may imply some synchornization issues between the raw tokens and the composite tokens using them, but we don't have any solution yet.

 Then, update the unit tests.
 We do not test the raw tokens values as they are, because these values will be generated and keeping up to date the unit tests may be time wasting.
 But we can however test the relationships between tokens, for exemple for colors if they go lighter and lighter, or for dimensions if they go smaller and smaller.
 If some raw tokens like font weights strongly rely on the values, we still test these values.